maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-6.x.md

 annotations `@PostConstruct` and `@PreDestroy` are to be found in `jakarta.annotation`.
 For the time being, Spring keeps detecting their `javax` equivalents as well, covering common use in pre-compiled binaries.

+The core container performs basic bean property determination without `java.beans.Introspector` by default.
+For full backwards compatibility with 5.3.x in case of sophisticated JavaBeans usage, specify the following content in a `META-INF/spring.factories` file which enables 5.3-style full `java.beans.Introspector` usage:
+`org.springframework.beans.BeanInfoFactory=org.springframework.beans.ExtendedBeanInfoFactory`
+When staying on 5.3.x for the time being, you may also ensure forward compatibility with 6.0-style basic property determination through the following entry in a `META-INF/spring.factories` file:
+`org.springframework.beans.BeanInfoFactory=org.springframework.beans.SimpleBeanInfoFactory`

 `ListenableFuture` has been deprecated in favor of `CompletableFuture`.
 See [27780](https://github.com/spring-projects/spring-framework/issues/27780).

 ### Data Access and Transactions

 Due to the Jakarta EE migration, make sure to upgrade to Hibernate ORM 5.6.x with the `hibernate-core-jakarta` artifact, alongside switching your `javax.persistence` imports to `jakarta.persistence`.
+Alternatively, consider migrating to Hibernate ORM 6.1 right away (which is exclusively based on `jakarta.persistence`).

-The corresponding Hibernate Validator generation is 7.0.x, based on `jakarta.validation`.
+The corresponding Hibernate Validator generation is 7.0.x, based on `jakarta.validation` (Jakarta EE 9).
+You may also choose to upgrade to Hibernate Validator 8.0 right away (based on Jakarta EE 10).

 ### Web Applications